Eastern Deserts fat-tailed gecko: Diet

 This species is a specialised termite eater, although one specimen was found to also have been eating Iridomyrmex ants.

 Reproduction

-The eastern deserts fat-tailed gecko is an oviparous species (lays eggs) and generally has a clutch size of two.
+The eastern deserts fat-tailed gecko is an oviparous species, meaning it lays eggs and generally has a clutch size of two.

-Distribution and Habitat
+Distribution and habitat

 Distribution

-The distribution of Diplodactylus ameyi is not fully known due to limited surveying of the species, although it has been recognised in North-West New South Wales and South-Western Queensland.
-The geckos range from North-West NSW up to the Winton area of Queensland, and to the Eastern side of the Eromanga Basin.
+The distribution of D. ameyi is not fully known due to limited surveying of the species, although it has been recognised in North-West New South Wales and South-Western Queensland.
+The geckos range from North-West Wales up to the Winton area of Queensland, and to the Eastern side of the Eromanga Basin.